alexpetros/unplannedobsolescence.com/content/blog/why-fight-for-a-word/index.md

 ## REST is worth building on

-HTML, and the RESTful architecture it is designed for, worked well enough to build rich, interconnected information systems, with basic interactive elements.
+HTML, and the RESTful architecture it is designed for, works well enough to build rich, interconnected information systems, with basic interactive elements.
-And it's still very useful for evaluating the quality of those systems.
+And it remains very useful for evaluating the quality of those systems.

 Generally speaking, reliable web applications stick as closely to hypertext APIs as possible, because self-description is inherently more resilient than coupling.
+There are lots of ways you can build modern web applications within these parameters.
-Take the time to understand REST, and you'll start to see these patterns for yourself.
+If you take the time to understand REST, you'll start to see these patterns for yourself.

 But the web has evolved to require more complex interactivity.
 I firmly believe its possibly to build that with architectures that are just as sturdy as plain old Web 1.0 sites are.
-Doing so requires improving on HTML, and improving on REST.
+Doing so just requires improving on HTML, and improving on REST.

 What does REST have to say about the importance of HTTP methods like "put" and "post"?
-It turns out, not much, and what little Fielding wrote about them is often contradictory.
+Not much, it turns out, and what little Fielding wrote about them is often contradictory.
-But I think HTTP methods are <em>very</em> important to scaling the grammar of interactivity; they make it possible to build more complex applications with simple, self-describing APIs.
+But I think HTTP methods are <em>very</em> important to scaling the grammar of interactivity, because additional HTTP methods lets you describe additional actions on the same resource.
+That makes it possible to build more complex applications with simple URL schemas, adding to the self-descriptive power of the hypertext while preserving REST's core constraints.

-So now I'm thinking about that.
+So I'm working on that.
-I reading the web specs, and the theses, and the blog posts of the great web thinkers and I'm trying to make something new.
+I reading the web specs, the theses, the blog posts of the great web thinkers, learn what they learned, and add on to it.
-I think that I live in the generation where it becomes possible to make [web services as reliable as bridges](@/blog/building-the-hundred-year-web-service.md).
+I think that I live in the generation where it becomes possible to use those principles to make [web services as durable as bridges](@/blog/building-the-hundred-year-web-service.md).
 We'll see.

-But if I'm wrong, well, hopefully I leave something behind for someone else to keep building on.
+But if I'm wrong, well, at least I'll leave something behind that someone else can keep building on.

 <!-- It's not that "true REST has never been tried." -->
 <!-- Just the opposite actually. -->